rohit-ptl/Install_Instructions-Win10-Deeplearning-Keras-Tensorflow/README.md

 > activate deeplearning
 ```

 Once the environment is active, we must install Tensorflow.
+Please read toubleshooting step 6 below if you have an older processor.
 Install it as follows:
 ```sh
 > pip install tensorflow-gpu==1.6
 ```